PEOPLE-INSIDE/people-inside/README.md

 -->

 ## Performance
-The environment for our performance testing is as follows:<br>
+The environment for our performance testing is as follows :<br>
 `room 306-B, IT building, Gachon University, Republic of Korea`

 We set 200 times as a test case and tested it several times.
 And the test results of one person passing door, the average error rate is 0.01.
 In other words, there are 1 to 3 errors in one test case (200 times).